-Current Members: Hayley (Chair), Council, Vezina Six Meetings in 2022
+Current Members: Hayley (Chair), Council, Vezina Seven Meetings in 2023

-The Compensation Committee oversees our general compensation policies and approves the compensation provided to our executive officers, including the structure, metrics and goals for annual and long-term incentive plans, and the compensation provided to our non-employee directors.
+The Compensation Committee oversees our overall compensation strategy and policies and approves the compensation provided to our executive officers, including the structure, metrics, and goals for annual and long-term incentive plans, and the compensation provided to our non-employee directors.
 The Compensation Committee also reviews, administers, and approves equity-based compensation for our staff and our non-employee directors and administers our equity incentive plan and employee stock purchase plan.